sinesy/GitBookLegacy/EE2-How-to-install.md

 * The installer without a graphical user interfacecan be invoked fromthe shell: this comes in handy where you are using a remote access to a server \(such as ssh or telnet\) or when a GUI environment is not available; this installer requires to specify a series of data, the same provided using the GUI version.In order to run the installer without the GUI, type the command  **install.sh**  or  **install.bat** , according to the operating system in use.Independently of the execution mode, you have to provide some a few data required to correctly install and configure the product:

+* first of all, you have to choose which kind of installation to execute:

+  * **New Installation/Change Configuration** - used for the first installation or, very rarely, when you want to change the default installation settings \(like from portal mode to no portal mode\)

+  * **Update Installation** - used after the first installation, when executing an upgrade of the already existing installation

-* database settings, required to connect to the database schema, where the installer will create automatically all the required tables and initial data
+* **database settings**, required to connect to the database schema, where the installer will create automatically all the required tables and initial data

-* company id; it represents a 5 characters code to use to partition all data for a specific “tentant”: 4WS.Platform supports multi-tenancy, that is to say, you can run the same application for distinct organizations, each identified by a specific company id, which is used to partition data per organization
+* **company id;** it represents a 5 characters code to use to partition all data for a specific “tentant”: 4WS.Platform supports multi-tenancy, that is to say, you can run the same application for distinct organizations, each identified by a specific company id, which is used to partition data per organization

-* default language code; 4WS.Platform supports any number of languages
+* **default language code**; 4WS.Platform supports any number of languages

-* installation path, where Tomcat will be installed; if you want to reuse an already existing Tomcat 7 installation, you can simply specify that path and the installer will skip the Tomcat installation task and will install and configure the 4WS.Platform web application only
+* **installation path**, where Tomcat will be installed; if you want to reuse an already existing Tomcat 7 installation, you can simply specify that path and the installer will skip the Tomcat installation task and will install and configure the 4WS.Platform web application only

-* JDK path: pay attention to this path! it is NOT the JRE path, but  **the JDK path:** if you erroneously set the JRE instead of the JDK, Tomcat will not work correctly and you will not be able to access 4WS.Platform web application; in that case, you have to delete the installation and run the installer again
+* **JDK path**: pay attention to this path! it is NOT the JRE path, but  **the JDK path:** if you erroneously set the JRE instead of the JDK, Tomcat will not work correctly and you will not be able to access 4WS.Platform web application; in that case, you have to delete the installation and run the installer again

-* 4WS.Platform web context; the web context is the folder name within webapps Tomcat’s subfolder where the web application will be installed; the same name will be used to connect from a browser; for instance, if you set that web context to “platform”, then the URL to specify in your browser would be: [http://host:port/platform](http://host:port/platform)
+* **4WS.Platform web context**; the web context is the folder name within webapps Tomcat’s subfolder where the web application will be installed; the same name will be used to connect from a browser; for instance, if you set that web context to “platform”, then the URL to specify in your browser would be: [http://host:port/platform](http://host:port/platform)

 * **Run Tomcat**  A.S. and use a browser to connect to the web application; typical URL is: [http://localhost:8080/platform](http://localhost:8080/platform)